Registration and Academics

 - Receiving international transcripts at the end of your experience abroad can often be delayed.
 Speak with your Education Abroad Advisor regarding any concerns you have regarding study abroad and graduation.

 - After you have completed the course, you must submit an official transcript to the Education Abroad office.
 Please be aware that in some cases it can take up to 6 months to receive these transcripts.
-Credit appearing on a domestic transcript will be posted to the UA record with the letter grade that appears on that transcript.
+Credit appearing on a domestic transcript will be posted to the UA record with the grade that appears on that transcript (whether letter grade or Pass/Fail).
 Credit appearing on an international transcript will be posted to the UA record as Pass/Fail grades only.
 While a grade of “P” is not calculated into your GPA, a grade of “F” will negatively impact your GPA.
 If both a domestic and international transcript are provided, the domestic transcript will be the one used to post the credit to your UA record.